As the year comes to a close, RFUS takes stock of the progress, victories, and lessons we learned in 2021.

 Supported the protection of 4 million hectares of indigenous land

-At over 87% forest cover, Guyana is the one of the most heavily forested countries in South America.
-As part of the Guiana Shield, it’s forests play a key role in regulating rainfall across the entire Amazon basin.
+At over 87% forest cover, Guyana is one of the most heavily forested countries in South America.
+As part of the Guiana Shield, its forests play a key role in regulating rainfall across the entire Amazon basin.
 Its rainforests store over 5.41 Gts, making them a critical conservation area to mitigate global climate change.

 Guyana’s rugged interior is a mix of towering mountains, sprawling natural savannas and vast forests.
 Guyana is home to approximately 4% of known animal species and 2.4% of known plant species , including many iconic Amazonian species: jaguar, giant river otter, harpy eagle, Brazilian tapir, giant anteater and giant armadillo.
 Unique tepui and natural savannas give Guyana exceptionally high levels of endemism.

 Guyana’s nine indigenous peoples number 80,000 individuals, or about 11% of the country’s population, many of whom live in the country’s remote interior.
 Indigenous peoples in Guyana own some 18% of the forest estate, though their traditional lands cover much more.

 The Amerindian Act, which forms the legal basis for indigenous peoples’ governance and natural resource management, is outdated and contains clauses that severely undermine territorial security for indigenous peoples.
 Passing comprehensive reforms to the Act is one of the highest priorities of the indigenous movement in Guyana.